nesoi-org/nesoi/examples/1_hello_world/README.md

 #### Performance Notice

 Although this is possible, building the schemas might take some time.
-If, for any reason, the project should build the schemas multiple times, you should consider bulding a full project with a LibraryRuntime.
+If, for any reason, the project should build the schemas multiple times, you should consider bulding a full project with a InlineApp.